IIIA-ML/alk/README.md

 ### Similarity Distribution
 This script exports the similarity distribution in given case base(s) as a LaTeX table.
-The distribution can be calculated for _pairwise_ similarities between all cases, or alternatively, a _proportion_ of cases can be extracted from the case base and their similarities to all remaining cases are calculated.
-The latter option is recommended for large case bases.
+The distribution is calculated by extracting a proportion of cases from the case base and computing their similarities to all remaining cases.

 Example:
 - Use `SwedishLeaf_TEST.arff` dataset